NVIDIA/dsx-github-actions/.github/actions/git-tag/README.md

 ## Notes

 -   This action assumes it is running on a Linux runner (Ubuntu/Debian based) for the git installation logic.
--   The action uses the token provided to the workflow (implicitly via `actions/checkout`) to authenticate the push.
+-   The action uses the token provided to the workflow to authenticate the push.
 Ensure your workflow has `contents: write` permission if you are pushing to a protected branch or need to create tags.